-Views from flood-damaged Kananaskis Country Golf Course in Kananaskis Country, Alberta.
+Views from flood-damaged Kananaskis Country Golf Course in Kananaskis Country, Alberta, Canada.

 Flood water has damaged major portions of the golf course.
 The fairways, greens and bunkers appear to be deteriorating.
 There are places where rock and timber debris have seriously damaged the formerly pristine and popular golf course.

 Hopefully a solution can be found soon which will repair the course, perhaps in stages, in some meaningful time frame, so it can resume its existence as an important, world class golf, tourist and corporate destination in Kananaskis Country, Alberta, Canada.